werthm/FooAna/README.md

-  FAVar               : analysis variable class template FAVarList             : a list of analysis variables FAVarParticleA2     : a list of analysis variables for A2 particles
-    FAVarParticleA2KF : a list of analysis variables for A2 particles (kinematic fitting) FAVarHistogram        : a histogram to be filled with analysis variables FAVarFiller           : the histogram/tree filler class for analysis variables FAVarPlotter          : the histogram plotter class for analysis variables
+  FAVar               : analysis variable class template FAVarList             : a list of analysis variables FAVarParticleA2     : a list of analysis variables for A2 particles FAVarHistogram        : a histogram to be filled with analysis variables FAVarFiller           : the histogram/tree filler class for analysis variables FAVarPlotter          : the histogram plotter class for analysis variables